Self-custody

 The Agent Wallet, and why it is safe

-The Agent Wallet is a self-custodial Privy embedded wallet, one per user.
-We provision it the first time you use the AI features.
-It is recorded in an agent_wallets table keyed by your Privy DID, storing the Privy wallet id and the wallet address.
-The private key stays inside Privy's signing boundary.
-Our server can ask Privy to sign a specific, narrow thing on your behalf, but it cannot read the key or sign anything outside the scope you granted.
+The Agent Wallet is a Privy embedded wallet, one per user, that belongs to you.
+We provision it the first time you use the AI features; it then appears in your Privy account, and you can export its private key at any time — see Wallet management.
+The private key stays inside Privy's signing system.
+Our server holds a narrow signing permission on it: it can trigger only the one scoped payment you approved, and it cannot read the key, export it, or sign anything outside that scope.

 That scope is the important part.
 When you turn on paid AI suggestions, you grant a delegation: a scoped, revocable permission for our server to trigger payments from your Agent Wallet without asking you to sign every single call.
-The delegation is stored in an agent_wallet_delegations table and it is deliberately tiny:
+The permission is deliberately tiny:

 You can revoke it at any time.
 Even while it is active, think about the worst case: if our server's delegated signer were fully compromised, the attacker could send your Agent Wallet's USDC to the one approved AI provider, up to your cap, until your expiry.
 They could not reach your trading collateral (it is on a different wallet entirely), and they could not redirect funds to themselves (the recipient is fixed).
 That bounded blast radius is the whole point of the design.